Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 For day 2 and most of day 3, we did what most people would probably do on their first day: cover the main sights of Sultanahmet.

 Up super early with our kids as usual, we arrived at the Blue Mosque (also known as Sultanahmet Mosque or Sultanahemet Camii) well before the first public opening time of the day, 8:30 a.m. to noon.
 The Mosque was also open to visitors from 13:45 to 15:45 and 16:45 to 18:45 at the time of our visit.

 The mosque is free to visit.
 Women should cover their shoulders and head with a scarf, and men and women should refrain from wearing short shorts of tank tops.

-Note that the opening times vary throughout the year, and they were different during our visit that what is posted on the mosque’s official website.
+Note that the opening times vary throughout the year.
 The current opening times are always posted on a sign at the mosque’s entrance.

 I had been to the Blue Mosque before, and I remember being completely in awe at its breathtaking interior.
 The mosque gets its nickname from the large number of blue tiles on the interior.
 On the outside, it is surely beautiful but doesn’t look much different than the other main mosques in the city.
 Except at night, when its five main domes, six minarets and eight secondary domes are lit up with blue lights!

 On this visit, I must admit complete disappointment that part of the exterior, and almost the entire interior was under renovation and totally covered.
 Of course this is something that must be done, but by the end of our Istanbul trip, my wife and I were laughing at how just about every historic building we saw or visited was under major renovation.